Walt Harris loses 1st UFC fight since stepdaughter’s death

 — Kevin Holland (17-5) secured a 39-second knockout against Anthony Hernandez (7-2) in the middleweight division.

-— Giga Chikadze repeatedly pounded Irwin Rivera with kicks, taking advantage of his size advantage to win a unanimous flyweight decision.
+— Giga Chikadze made the most of his size advantage to beat Irwin Rivera in a unanimous flyweight decision.
 Chikadze (10-2) was on crutches following his fifth consecutive victory.
 Rivera (9-5) was a last-minute replacement for Mike Davis, who was removed from the card Thursday after suffering complications associated with cutting weight.
 Davis is the Titan FC bantamweight champion and was able to drive up from Miami on short notice.

 — Nate Landwehr bloodied Darren Elkins in the opening round and dominated the rest of the way, winning a unanimous flyweight decision that was easily the bloodiest bout in any of the three UFC events held in Jacksonville.
 Landwehr (14-3) showboated throughout the fight and even put his right hand behind his back at one point.
 It was his eighth victory in nine fights.
 Elkins has dropped four straight.